Go for a Run and Help Your Brain

 1) Manage Daily Stress and Anxiety

 Everyday problems and worries might sound small, but the stress keeps building and it can lead to significant problems.
 Almost everybody complains of stress.
-We cannot eradicate the troubles and challenges from life, but we can prepare our mind to cope with it.
+We cannot eradicate the troubles and challenges from life, but we can prepare our minds to cope with them.

 Researchers have found that regular exercise helps build resilience to acute stress.